karinamzalez/imperfect-product-cards/README.md

   1. Install dependencies:
     `npm install` or `yarn`

   2. Start express API server.
-Once running, navigate to localhost: 9001 to confirm it is runnig correctly:
+Once running, navigate to localhost:9001 to confirm it is runnig correctly:
 ```sh
 # Run on a later version of node
 # Runs on PORT 9001 by default, but can set the PORT env variable to run on a different port